 b.
 Improved web server support

 c.
-Improved authentication support
+Enhanced authentication support

-Giotto Python framework highlights:
+Features of Giotto Python framework include:

 a.
-Common perspectives and models
+Consistent views and models

 c.
-Several plug-in controllers are available.
+Various plug-in controllers are available

 d.
 SQLAlchemy database persistence

 e.
-CRUD patterns that work
+Functional CRUD patterns

-Key Features of the Pylons Python Framework:
+Important Features of the Pylons Python Framework:

 a.
-URL distribution
+URL routing

 c.
 URL mapping based on WebHelpers route setup

 d.
-Validation and creation of HTML forms
+Validation and creation of HTML forms.

-Bottle Python framework highlights include:
+Features of the Bottle Python framework include:

 a.
-HTTP server built-in
+Built-in HTTP server

 b.
-Support for many databases through plugins
+Support for multiple databases through plugins

 e.
-There are no external dependencies.
+Absence of external dependencies.

-CherryPy Python Framework Highlights:
+Key features of the CherryPy Python Framework include:

 a.
-Android compatible
+Compatible with Android

 c.
-Provides a versatile built-in plugin system
+Offers a versatile built-in plugin system

 d.
-It has a sophisticated setup system.
+Incorporates a sophisticated setup system.

-Dash Python framework highlights include:
+Dash Python framework highlights are:

 a.
-Improved plugin support
+Enhanced plugin support

 b.
 An efficient error-handling technique